Sailor's Farewell – Tyneside

 Below (respectively), the decoration on the handles of the three jugs above.

-Three larger jugs with the transfer.
+Three large broader jugs with the transfer.
 The first paired with an Foresters' Arms transfer, and the second with British Slavery, after a caricature by James Gillray.
 The second has a printed mark for Newcastle Pottery.
 The third with a hand-painted floral collar.

 A punchbowl with similar decoration.